mprevide/tracking-simulator/README.md

   -h, --help            show this help message and exit -H HOST, --host=HOST  Host to connect.
 Defaults to localhost.
   -P PORT, --port=PORT  Port to connect to.
 Defaults to 1883.
+  -G GW, --api-gateway=GW
+                        API Gateway to connect to.
+Defaults to localhost.
   -t TENANT, --tenant=TENANT
                         Tenant identifier in dojot.
 Defaults to admin -u USER, --user=USER  User identifier in dojot.
 Defaults to admin.